 Our report shows the findings at the time of inspection.
 Subsequent events may affect the condition of the site.
-We have inspected without dismantling or destruction and so some aspects of the relevant standards may not be testable on site.
+Suggested remedial actions are based upon our knowledge and experience.
+The owner/operator should seek the advice of the manufacturer or a competent person when undertaking repairs and/or modifications to equipment.